coralproject/talk/docs/_docs/02-02-advanced-configuration.md

 the websocket to keep the socket alive, parsed by [ms](https://www.npmjs.com/package/ms){:target="_blank"}.
 (Default `30s`)

+## TALK_PUBLIC_PATH

+Used to set the public path where the static assets should be served from.
+This is used when you are running Talk not on root URL.
+(Default `/static/`)

 ## TALK_RECAPTCHA_PUBLIC

 Client secret used for enabling reCAPTCHA powered logins.
 If